AndrzejMiskow/FER-with-Attention-and-Objective-Activation-Functions/README.md

 # Emotion Recognition with Facial Attention and Objective Activation Functions

-# Introduction
 This projected explored the effect of introducing channel and spatial attention mechanisms, namely  SEN-Net, ECA-Net, and CBAM to existing CNN vision-based models such as VGGNet, ResNet, and ResNetV2 to perform the Facial Emotion Recognition task.

 The project displayed that not only attention can significantly improve the performance of these models, but also that combining them with a different activation function can further help increase the performance of these models.

-Paper for this project was published in the The 29th International Conference on Neural Information Processing (ICONIP 2022) [Certificate](https://credsverse.com/credentials/4224f5fe-4adf-40ea-93b4-da04dee81a45)
+Paper for this project was published in the The 29th International Conference on Neural Information Processing (ICONIP 2022) [Paper Link](https://link.springer.com/chapter/10.1007/978-981-99-1642-9_43)

 # Development

 ## Pre-Processing